pablofernandezorg/team-collaborate/README.md

 Team Partners
 ----
-A MySQL database of authorized users for the application controls file and directory access. <br>
+A MySQL database of authorized users for the application controls file and directory access. <br><br>
 ![Partners Database](PartnersDatabase.png "Partners")

 Public Sharing
 ----
-Files can be shared with certain partners at any time, or can be made private. <br>
+Files can be shared with certain partners at any time, or can be made private. <br><br>
 <img src="PublicSharing.png" height="200">

 Secure Files
 ----
-Files are protected to ensure that only team-members can access the files. <br>
+Files are protected to ensure that only team-members can access the files. <br><br>
 <img src="SecureFiles.png" height="120">

 Authentication Capabilities
 ----
-Visitors are authenticated to ensure they have valid permissions for the file.<br>
+Visitors are authenticated to ensure they have valid permissions for the file.<br> <br>
 <img src="LoginCapabilites.png" height="200">